Skip to main content

 Turmoils Of The Heart

 A month had passed since the day, and Pratap was in his own turmoil.
 He was unable to forget what happened.
 He had barely known Hansa or spoken to her.
 What made her trust him?
-Whenever he closed his eyes in the shower or lying down he could hear the monitor's peep and the moment Ajabdeh's hand was under his, it haunted him.
-He stayed awake, lost in thoughts.
+Whenever he closed his eyes in the shower or lying down, he could hear the monitor's beep, and the moment Ajabdeh's hand was under his, it haunted him.
+He stayed awake, lost in thought.
 What could he do?
-Ajabdeh was dignified enough to remind him to forget it, his mother was firm.
+Ajabdeh was dignified enough to remind him to forget it, and his mother was firm.
 Yet something stirred in Pratap.
 Something he couldn't decipher.
 He felt restless.
 A dying woman had trusted him with someone she loved.
 It meant something.
 In this dilemma, he decided he couldn't face Ajabdeh.
 He let his father handle the event meeting for the year and called up Heer to check on them only twice.
 He didn't want to come across as nagging.

 Pratap agreed reluctantly.
 "But the guilt?"

 "It will go away with time.
-And yes we assumed what she meant, we were never sure, were we?"
+And yes, we assumed what she meant, we were never sure, were we?"
 Pratap bit his lips and sighed.

 "Now everyone is in denial."
-He said looking up at Jalal ``But yes, I will drop the idea.
+He said, looking up at Jalal ``But yes, I will drop the idea.
 Thank you."
-Before Jalal could say anything Pratap stormed out of the office and back to his car.
+Before Jalal could say anything, Pratap stormed out of the office and back to his car.

-Pratap reached the office the next day thinking of starting things afresh.
-He needed to meet Heer and most importantly let Ajabdeh know she was right.
+Pratap reached the office the next day, thinking of starting things afresh.
+He needed to meet Heer and, most importantly, let Ajabdeh know she was right.
 He also had plans for the weekend party he wanted to discuss with her team.
-He wanted to get back to work on the Punwar Project and let her be involved too.
+He wanted to get back to work on the Punwar Project and let her be involved, too.

 He found his secretary greeting him in the hallway.